shivannis/xandr-docs-public/xandr-docs/articles/invest/audio-creative-guidelines-and-specifications.md

 ---
-title : Audio Creative Guidelines and Specifications description : Learn about guidelines and specifications that creatives must adhere to so that they can serve on the Microsoft platform and other third-party platforms.
+title : Microsoft Invest - Audio Creative Guidelines and Specifications description : Learn about guidelines and specifications that creatives must adhere to so that they can serve on the Microsoft platform and other third-party platforms.
 ---

-# Audio creative guidelines and specifications
+# Audio creative guidelines and specifications in Microsoft Invest

 To serve on the Xandr platform and other third-party platforms, all audio creatives must adhere to the guidelines